NicoStoll/SoftwareArchitecture/Lectures/Software Architecture/Software Architecture.md

 - Specifies necessary implementation measures
 - Defined design guidelines to ensure conceptual integrity
 - Documents and provides rationale for design decision

+### Objectives and Benefits of Software Architecture

+**Objectives:**
+- Determine high-level system structure
+- Select the central design paradigms
+- Map functionalities to system building blocks
+- Achieve quality requirements
+- Support the creation, maintenance, and implementation of the system
+- Help stakeholders to understand the system

+**Benefits:**
+- Ensure that requirements and quality goals are met
+- Ensure a consistent solution: similar problems are solved similarly
+- Ensure understandability of the system and design decisions
+- Focus on system longevity and facilitate system maintenance
+- Support of the entire life cycle of a software system
+- Enable reuse